arsuq/MemoryLanes/MemoryLanes/README.md

    If the consumer disposes all fragments properly, this mode behaves as the FragmentDispose mode with the additional tracking overhead.

-> The overhead is the usage of kernel synchronization due to the weak ref structures that are
+> The overhead is a longer allocation path including the creation of weak ref structures as well as the usage
-> allocated along with the fragments.
+> of heavier kernel synchronization.
 The FragmentDispose mode spins.

    The *TrackGhosts* mode shifts the responsibility from Disposing to launching the cleanup function with a timer or in any other way.
 The MemoryCarriage as well the MemoryLane classes have a *FreeGhosts()* method